An easy recipe for sauteed green beans cooked in butter and seasoned with garlic and crushed red peppers. Just don’t overcook them!

 Tips for making this recipe a success

-Green beans are wonderful when quickly boiled and salted.
+String beans are wonderful when quickly boiled and salted.
 This is actually my favorite way to make them – boiled green beans.
-But variety is nice, and sauteing green beans in butter and garlic is also a great way of making them.

 Should I blanch green beans before stir-frying?